AdaCore/spark2014/lrm/source/packages.rst

      * has one or more in out or in parameters with a part of type T.

      the check is performed on each such part of type T.
+     [Note that these checks are only performed statically, and this does not create an obligation to extend the run-time checks performed in relation to type invariants.]

 Deferred Constants
 ------------------